piedeboer96/Robotics-PID-and-CPG/README.md

 # RoboticsG29
-Robotics and Embedded Systems (Group 29) - Year 3  - Maastricht University
+Robotics and Embedded Systems (Group 29)

+NOTE:
+- you might have to 'activate' arduino sketchbook/environment...